Literary

 Informational

-How Did That Get In My Lunchbox?: The Story of Food books
+How Did That Get In My Lunchbox?: The Story of Food

 Simple, engaging nonfiction about a kid friendly and familiar item - the lunchbox!
 This brightly illustrated book provides an introduction to agriculture production methods for common food items, like bread, cheese and even chocolate chip cookies.
 Text integrates agriculture and botanical related vocabulary ie: pods on a cocoa tree, and combine harvester machine for wheat, creates harvest timelines that include growing, picking, processing and transport, and also provides accurate seasonal growth progressions (apple juice) and travel maps to enhance the comprehension of the global food market system.
+Educator notes:

-Topic: Gardening, Vegetables, Food Literacy Age: Primary (K-3) Active Learning Strategy: Sensory Storytelling
+Topic: Gardening, Vegetables, Food Literacy

-Title: Foods we eat and how they grow
+Type: Individual/Whole Group Exercise Title: Foods we eat and how they grow Learning Objectives: The student will:

 Description: